Frances Goldin: Early activism

 Goldin first became involved with housing rights activism when she visited the Lower East Side Tenement and Consumer Council.
 At the time, she wanted to confirm that she was being charged the correct rent ($65 per month) by her landlord.
 After confirming that this was the case, "...they said, 'You seem intelligent, would you like to come work in the tenant council and help us out?'
 I said sure, and I’ve worked with the tenant council ever since.
 I never left," as she explained in an interview.

 In some of her early work, Frances helped translate and interpret for Yiddish speakers at the tenant clinic.
 She also met with local American Labor Party organizers.

 In 1950, when she was 27 years old, Goldin ran for the New York State Senate, as part of the American Labor Party.
 The ticket also included W.E.B.
 DuBois.
 Due to these political activities, the Goldins were blacklisted and under surveillance by the Federal Bureau of Investigation (FBI).
-This resulted in her husband losing her job, and Frances became the sole income earner in the family.
+This resulted in her husband losing his job, and Frances became the sole income earner in the family.
 She supported the family by working as a secretary.